Head of Organ Studies

 Born in Manchester, Daniel studied at Oxford University and the Amsterdam Conservatorium.
 Whilst at university, he was awarded the Fellowship diploma of the Royal College of Organists with three of the top playing prizes.
 Previous posts have included visiting organ tutor at Chetham’s School of Music, Manchester, Royal College of Music Junior Department, Organist & Assistant Director of Music at Coventry Cathedral, and Artistic Director of The London Organ Day.

 A sought-after teacher, he leads masterclasses, workshops and courses around the world.
 He is a Trustee of the Royal College of Organists, for whom he also examines.
 Daniel has published several editions, including the Easy Bach Album and the Easy Handel Album for Bärenreiter and the Complete Church Organist, Volumes 1 and 2, with RSCM Publications.
 His articles on performance practice and performance-related topics have appeared in various music journals.

-Daniel broadcasts frequently on BBC television and radio, and has recorded for various record labels including Fugue State, Sony BMG and Radio Netherlands, and also comes to Birmingham Conservatoire with worldwide teaching experience.
+Based in London, Daniel broadcasts frequently on BBC Television and Radio and has recorded for various record labels including Fugue State, Signum, Regent and Sony BMG.